imixs/imixs-cloud/doc/FIREWALL.md

 	worker-2	ii.jj.kk.ll
 	worker-3	mm.nn.oo.pp

-You can do run the following script on each node to protect access from outside:
+you can do run the following script on each node to protect access from outside:

 	ufw allow ssh comment 'allow ssh access form anywhere'